consensuslayer/fhenix-docs/docs/devdocs/Tools and Utilities/Fhenix-Hardhat-Plugin.md

 To set up a localfhenix instance, simply import `fhenix-hardhat-docker`.
 This will add two new hardhat tasks:

-- **`localfhenix:start`** To start a local dev environment using docker.
-By default, the instance will listen for rpc connections on port `42069`
+- **`localfhenix:start`** To start a local dev environment using Docker.
+By default, the instance will listen for RPC connections on port `42069`
 - **`localfhenix:stop`** Stops the docker container

 To start the container: